Investigating Agency of LLMs in Human-AI Collaboration Tasks: Data Collection

 To identify the design components, we use the final design written by the interior designers during data collection (Section~\ref{subsec:human-human-data}).
 Using common list separators including commas, semi-colons, etc., we split each final design into several components.\footnote{Note that the interior designers were asked to separate design components using a semi-colon.}

 We observe that designers typically discuss these components one at a time (in no particular order).
-Here, we extract a contiguous sequence of utterances that represent the design element being discussed using embedding-based similarity of the design element and utterances (see Appendix~\ref{appendix:extracting-conversational-snippets}).
+Here, we extract a contiguous sequence of utterances that represent the design element being discussed using embedding-based similarity of the design element and utterances. \editsc{Let $\mathcal{D}_i$ be a dialogue with utterances $u_{i1}, u_{i2}, ...$.
+For a specific design component $d_{ij}$ in its final design (e.g., ``\textit{metal legs}''), we first retrieve the utterance $u_{j}$ that most closely matches with it (based on cosine similarity b/w RoBERTa embeddings \cite{liu2019roberta}) -- the conversational snippet associated with $d_{ij}$ should at least include $u_{j}$.
+Next, we determine the contiguous utterances before and after this matched utterance that discuss the same higher-level design component (e.g., if $d_{ij}$ was ``\textit{metal legs}'', the utterances may focus on discussion of the higher-level component ``\textit{legs}'').
+We create a simple $k$-means clustering method to infer the higher-level component being discussed in utterances through their ``design clusters''.
+Then, we extract all contiguous utterances before and after $u_{j}$ with the same design clusters as $u_{j}$.}

 Using this method, we create a dataset of 454 conversational snippets, each paired with the discussed design component.
 For each snippet, we collect two Agency annotations (one for each designer; $454*2 = 908$ total) as discussed next.